Please rotate your screen landscape

 without

-consent, misuse of data, or a
+consent, misuse of data,

 lack of clarity